FAQEUCyber Resilience Act

 The notified body must carry out surveillance to make sure the manufacturer fulfils the obligations arising from the approved quality system.

-For that purpose, the manufacturer must allow access to the relevant design, development, production, inspection, testing, and storage sites and provide the quality-system documentation and quality records needed for assessment.
+For that purpose, the manufacturer must allow access to the relevant design, development, production, inspection, testing, and storage sites and provide the quality-system documentation plus design and manufacturing quality records needed for assessment.

 Citations